The Girl Who Goes

 Berlin Underground: Berliner Unterwelten Bunker Tours

 My last day in Berlin called for rain.
-Since I’d been to the city before, about six years ago, I’d already done a lot of the indoor tourist sights like museums and the Reichstag building.
+Since I’d been to the city before, six years before, I’d already done a lot of the indoor tourist sights like museums and the Reichstag building.
 But as I browsed through the results of my Google search — “things to do in berlin indoors” — one particular thing caught my eye.
 “Berliner Unterwelten,” or Berlin underground bunker tours.

 All of the reviews were positive, so I thought I’d give it a shot.
 [Read more…]